By using this Site/App/Service you are consenting to its use of cookies and are agreeing to its Terms of Use

 A new digital square is added to the collection for every day that the war in Ukraine continues.
 The quilt will stop growing when the war ends.
 Squares become available for sponsorship shortly after the end of a calendar month.

 After the war ends, the final quilt will be generated.
 It will be a composite of all of the squares, in order, but possibly rotated or flipped, along with blue and yellow filler squares to form a rectangle.
-This composite version of The Ukraine Quilt (not including stories) will be auctioned as its own digital collectible.
-You will continue to own the NFT claimed for your square unless you sell or trade it.
-A portion of proceeds from primary NFT sales (i.e. from the creator) will be donated.
-Proceeds from NFT sales by other sellers may or may not be donated, at their discretion.
+This composite version of The Ukraine Quilt (not including stories) may be auctioned as a digital collectible (NFT).
+A portion of proceeds from the primary NFT sale, if it occurs, will be donated.

 In early 2023, almost one year into the invasion, news of the senseless devastation and destroyed lives was constant.
 And even though I (Kirti, the artist) do not have a direct connection to Ukraine, global acts of tyranny, as well as stories of bravery, humanity, and disruption, were on my mind.
 At the same time, in my artistic capacity, I had been developing a project that revolved around generating unique patterns.
 I was struggling to develop a creative coding algorithm to satisfy my vision.